 From the Teachings of Spiritual Science

-A Glimpse into Early NSSC Study and Practice
+A Glimpse into NSSC Study and Practice

 People traveled up and down the East Coast to study at the National Spiritual Science Center.
 During a time of spiritual awareness, transformation, and psychic awakening, students came from diverse religious backgrounds, while others were agnostic.